- Incorporate Now

 In order to form an LLC in Connecticut, you will need some knowledge of the state's application process.
 The Company Corporation can assist you in this process.
 Based on information you provide us, we will be able to submit your application to the Connecticut Secretary of State on your behalf.

 Advantages to Creating a Connecticut LLC

 Transforming your business or sole proprietorship into an LLC has many benefits.
 A chief benefit is that an LLC insulates business owners' personal property from company liabilities.
 In addition to asset protection, an LLC also offers "pass-through" taxation, which ensures that businesses do not have to pay taxes on profits.
 Instead, LLC members report profit and loss on their individual tax returns.

 Forming an LLC in Connecticut

-A company name must be chosen for your LLC.
+A company name must be chosen for your LLC in CT.
 This name must be easy-to-distinguish from other existing business entities and must also not be currently in-use by another business entity.
 The Secretary of State for Connecticut has a database of registered company names.
 The name of your business will need to be checked against this database to ensure it is not already in use.
 The Company Corporation will do this research for you and contact you in the event your business name has already been taken.